Engin-Boot/pong-stage-patreshubham94/Stage1/Menu.md

 ### Scenario: Player change game properties

-  Given: Player can set game properties of game and entities in game using coins or coupons.
+  Given: Player can set game properties of game.
+  And entities in game using coins or coupons.

   When: Player opt for change game properties.

-  Then: Dispaly them Menu sction which contains, what properties player can change.
+  Then: Dispaly them Menu sction which contains properties player can change.